Resource Pools

 target_cpu_utilization_percentage: 30

-pool to be 30%.
-If you want to modify the target CPU of any other container running within the merge-peer
+To modify the target CPU of any other container running in the merge-peer

-To edit a pool via the API, use the Update Pool endpoint.
+To edit a pool with the API, use the Update pool endpoint.

 hydrolixcluster.yaml